SoCal-Showdown/socal-showdown-web/docs/Git_GitKraken.md

 2. **Resolve Conflicts:**
    - Open a file, choose the version you want to keep, and save the changes.

+## Using Git from the Command Line

+Now, if you're interested in what I meant by "using the command line", here are some of the basics.
+Working with Git via the command line provides you with powerful control over your repositories.
+Here are some essential commands:

+- **Clone a Repository:** Clone a remote repository to your local machine with `git clone <repository-url>`.

+- **Check Status:** See the status of your repository with `git status`.
+This shows you which files have been modified, added, or deleted.

+- **Review Changes:** View the changes made to a file with `git diff <filename>` before staging them.

+- **Undo Changes:** Discard changes in your working directory with `git restore <filename>`.

+- **Commit History:** View the commit history with `git log`.
+Use `git log --oneline` for a more concise view.

+- **Amend Commits:** Modify the most recent commit with `git commit --amend`.
+Use this carefully, as it changes commit history.

 ## Resources and Further Learning